 I wanted to become a playworker so I could work during my gap year and while studying at university, joining the team at SWAPA during the summer of 2019.
 My hobbies include playing and writing music.
 I enjoy being active with the kids and can easily get lost in a game.

 We regularly have positions available for Playworkers, Trustees and Volunteers.

-In January 2022 (TBC) we will be recruiting for our Playwork Apprentice Scheme aimed at 16-19 year olds.
+In June 2022 (TBC) we will be recruiting for our Volunteer play work scheme aimed at 16-19 year olds.

 Please get in touch if you're interested in any of these positions and we'll get back to you to discuss.